 I realised it had been happening a lot, and I’d just not noticed.
 Everything I did with Grads In Games in particular, from writing full guides in response to emails asking for careers advice, to being there at midnight on submissions day to support people, it was actively sharing what I’ve learned with those who can benefit from it (even when sometimes the only lesson was “be nice to people”).

-And that realisation is how I mostly got past it.
+And that realisation is how I mostly was able to deal with it.
 Sharing things I took for granted, my knowledge, my experiences, can have actual benefit to others.

-Admittedly, writing all this like I’m some font-of-all-knowledge has been a real good way to start questioning myself again.
+Admittedly, writing all this like I’m some font-of-all-knowledge has been a real good way to start questioning myself.
 It’s not been a great journey, honestly, and I’m sure it’s contributed to other mental health issues as well as my tendency to thrive at working quietly behind the scenes.
-If it’s something that affects you, I hope that reading this helps you shake it off sooner than I did.
+If it’s something that affects you, I hope that reading this helps you cope or understand a bit better.
 If it’s not, then the message is more simple; Devour all knowledge.
 Help others do the same.

 p.s.
 I figured it would go without saying, but reading back through I want to clarify – don’t force ‘help’ on people who don’t ask for, want or need it from you.
 Don’t be that person.